no-go/tracksAndDistances/README.md

 Yes.
 You need the same automake,gcc,autoconf,... tools and development libs and your Makefiles and configure should be generated for Linux in the same way.
 Cause cygwin has a similar directory structure and commands, everything will be the same (but without .exe).
-Win10 tested, too.
+Win10 64bit and cygwin32bit: compile as 32bit exe works, gtk window is displayed, no button reactions, no map loaded.
+Maybe everything in a 64bit context (compile, xserver) is the better way.

 ## Do I need the stupid empty files?